s3afroze/automate-my-tabs/README.md

 > Cronjob for __linux or Unix-like/Mac OS__ computer operating systems.
 > This will give you more flexibility on specifying time.
 > Check out __cronjob.txt__ for guidance concerning specifying time.
-> I would recommend to check out this [video](https://www.youtube.com/watch?v=QZJ1drMQz1A) for more on cronjob.
+> I would recommend to check out this [video](https://www.youtube.com/watch?v=QZJ1drMQz1A) or this [article](https://stackabuse.com/scheduling-jobs-with-python-crontab/) for more on cronjob.

 > Alternatively; Another solution is by using the datetime and scheudule module in python which will support all OS.
 > Check out __schedule.txt__ for guidance concerning specifying time.